quanterall/HaskellMaterials/basics/10-readert.md

 ### Exercises (ReaderT)

+1. Create a function that takes a string that it writes to a file handle.
+The file handle should be retrieved from the environment with `ask` or `asks`.
+Run your function with `runReaderT` in your REPL; what do you have to do in order to execute it?

-1. Create a program that downloads the last three releases from a given repository on GitHub.
+2. Create a program that downloads the last three releases from a given repository on GitHub.
 You can find the [API specification here](https://docs.github.com/en/rest/reference/repos#releases).

    Initialize the program with a `Manager` from the `http-client-tls` package and make it an